urvashia2594/TestRepo/README.md

 # TestRepo
-Simple test repo to learn and perform basic git operation  in github
+Simple test repo to learn and perform basic git operation  in github through certification.